ovinc/aquasol/README.md

 - Property in SI units, returned as numpy array if input is not a scalar.

 Note: similarly to temperature, the values in `**concentration` can be an array, list or tuple, however if it's the case, temperature needs to be a scalar.

+(**) As of aquasol 1.6, the functions are now callable objects, which act as functions but have additional attributes, see *Attributes and Methods* below.*

 ### Examples